 Our current research effort goes into the integration of cyclojoin into the prototype Data Cyclotron system.
 This involves the establishment of a complete SQL-enabled system and a complete cost model for cyclojoin.

 Acknowledgment

-Jens Teubner is supported by an Ambizione grant of the Swiss National Science Foundation (no. PZ00P2_126405).
+Jens Teubner is supported by a Swiss National Science Foundation Ambizione grant (no. PZ00P2\126405).